carpentries-lab/good-enough-practices/episodes/02-data_management.md

 > {: .solution}
 {: .challenge}

+Backing up your data is essential, otherwise it is a question of when (not if) you lose it.

 Where possible, save data as originally generated (i.e. by an instrument or from a survey).
 It is tempting to overwrite raw data files with cleaned-up versions, but faithful retention is essential